-- CO1: To explain the basic concepts of statistics and apply in Computer Science & engineering problem. - CO2: To explain and apply the concepts of probability distribution in evaluation of engineering problems. - CO3: To define Fourier Transform and apply in different engineering problems. - CO4: To describe the concept of set theory & Propositional Logic and apply in Computer Science & engineering problem. - CO5: To describe and apply the concepts of fuzzy sets in Computer Science & engineering.
+- CO1: To explain and apply the numerical methods in engineering problems. - CO2: To explain the basic concepts of statistics and apply in engineering fields. - CO3: To explain and apply the concepts of probability distribution in evaluation of engineering problems. - CO4: To define Fourier Transform and apply in different engineering problems.

+CO5: To describe and apply the concepts of fuzzy sets.